tetheredlab/site/contact.md

-Have a question or idea?
-Use the form below:
+If you have a topic you would like to be explored within this experimental dialogue, use the form below to share it:

 <form action="https://formspree.io/f/mdklojyo" method="POST">
   <label>Your Name: